preparingforexams/twittergram/README.md

 ## Supported Sources

-The following message sources are supported right now:
+The following message sources are supported:

 - A Twitter account's timeline ([see below](#twitter))
 - A Mastodon account's timeline ([see below](#mastodon))